 At 18F, we use Amazon Web Services (AWS) as our infrastructure as a service (IaaS).
 We have separate AWS accounts for our production systems and sandboxes for development and testing.
 If you’re used to developing locally, you should feel empowered to do everything you’d like in an AWS sandbox account.
-Note that AWS is currently the only approved IaaS provider.
+Note that AWS is currently the only IaaS provider we are able to use in TTS right now.
 You’re free to develop purely locally as long as you’d like, but if you want to get a system online, AWS and cloud.gov are your only options, of which cloud.gov is preferred.

 In particular, you cannot send traffic from the internet to your local machine - you must use a sandbox account for this purpose.

 If you are familiar with running virtual machines on your own computer, through Parallels, VirtualBox, or VMWare, AWS operates on the same principles but on a truly massive scale.
 Pretty much everything in AWS can be orchestrated via the AWS API & command-line interface.

 The core service of AWS is the Elastic Compute Cloud (EC2).
 These are virtual machines just like on your computer, but hosted in the AWS environment.

 If you want very basic and cheap object storage, AWS provides the Simple Storage Service (S3).

 These are just the concepts necessary for initial on-boarding.
 AWS has an extensive list of other services.

 Building systems that will be deployed directly to AWS

 Although cloud.gov is strongly preferred as the production environment for the systems we build, there are some systems that will need to run on AWS.
 You can see the GSA approval status and caveats for using different AWS services in this spreadsheet.

 In order to ensure systems deployed to AWS are robust and reliable, and to ensure the integrity of information stored in AWS, we impose some additional restrictions on systems deployed to the 18F production AWS environment.